EdoStoppa/dementiaFeaturesExtractor/README.md

 # *Dementia Features Extractor*
-The objective of this project is to create a modular program that is able to extract different kind of features from transcripts and audio files from DementiaBank.
-In particular the data used will be only the part associated with the Cookie Theft Picture test.
+The objective of this project is to create a modular and extensible framework that is able to extract different groups of features from the transcripts and audio files of the DementiaBank dataset.
+In particular, the data used will be only the part associated with the Cookie Theft Picture test.
 To download the database, you'll have to get access directly on the [DementiaBank website](https://dementia.talkbank.org/).

+---

+## Credits
+Most of the code that compute the numerical features is based on [this project](https://github.com/vmasrani/dementia_classifier/tree/master/dementia_classifier/feature_extraction/feature_sets), but it was greatly modified to increase efficiency, to fix some errors, and to reduce code redundancy.
+For the preprocessing I've taken some parts from [this project](https://github.com/flaviodipalo/AlzheimerDetection), again updating it and fixing some minor errors.

 ---